leonid-shevtsov/rack_my_openid/README.md

 * `:openid` - the actual OpenID identifier that you want to provide;
 * `:realm` - the realm for HTTP Digest auth.
 The default is `"rack_my_openid"`, why would you change it?
 * `:endpoint_url` - the URL of the OpenID endpoint (the one that's '/openid').
 You shouldn't explicitly declare it
+* `:store_path` - recommended - a path to OpenID store on the filesystem.
+If you're running Rails, it could be a catalog under `/tmp`

 ## TODO

-* Support stores other than memory store
-* Support SReg data provision
+* Support SReg data extension
+* More integration test coverage
+* Refactor and document code more

 ~ ~ ~